UCSD-ECEMAE-148/fall-2025-final-project-team-16/README.md

 ## Overview

-This is the **UCSD Robocar Hub2** metapackage, a comprehensive ROS2-based autonomous vehicle framework designed for autonomous navigation, lane following, and intersection handling.
+This is the **UCSD Team 16 OCR-Guided Treasure Hunter** metapackage, a comprehensive ROS2-based autonomous vehicle framework designed for autonomous navigation, lane following, and intersection handling.
 The system integrates multiple sensors, actuators, path planning algorithms, and control systems to enable fully autonomous operation.

 **Key Capabilities:**
 - Real-time lane detection and following using computer vision